Governor Hochul's Veto: When Albany Blocked Press Access

 Background: NYPD goes dark

-NYPD radio was publicly accessible from 1932 until 2024—over 90 years during which journalists used scanners to cover breaking news, document incidents like Eric Garner's 2014 killing, and independently verify official accounts.
+NYPD radio was publicly accessible starting in 1932—more than 90 years during which journalists used scanners to cover breaking news and independently verify official accounts.

 The legislative response